priyankpatel40/next15-starter/README.md

 ## Email Configuration

-This project employs Google SMTP for sending emails and utilizes react-email for creating email templates.
+This project uses Resend for sending emails, including the new Login with Link feature.
 To set up email functionality:

-1. Ensure you have a Google account.
-2. Enable "Less secure app access" or use App Passwords if you have 2-factor authentication enabled.
+1. Sign up for an account at [Resend](https://resend.com/).
+2. Obtain your API key from the Resend dashboard.
 3. Add the following to your `.env` file:
    ```
-   SMTP_SERVER_HOST='smtp.gmail.com'
-   SMTP_SERVER_USERNAME="your-email@gmail.com"
-   SMTP_SERVER_PASSWORD="xxxx xxxx xxxx xxxx"
-   SMTP_SERVER_PORT=587
+   RESEND_API_KEY=your_resend_api_key_here
    ```

-Replace the values with your actual Google account details.
+Replace `your_resend_api_key_here` with your actual Resend API key.

 ### Email Templates